Are you having a difficult time drawing hair with graphite pencils?

 After I have added enough value to the darker areas of the hair, I lightly brush over the area with a camel-hair paintbrush.
 You can use other brushes but make sure the bristles are soft.

-If the bristles are too hard, it will damage the tooth of the paper, which will make it difficult to add more layers to your drawing.
+If the bristles are too hard, it will damage the tooth of the paper, making it difficult to add more layers to your drawing.

 Follow the direction of the hair and work from dark to light.